ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

   -- equivalent to
   s' = "a b c d e\nf g"

-But a string gap starting at the beginning of a line is included in the whitespace calculation.
+But a string gap starting at the beginning of a line counts as non-whitespace in the whitespace calculation.

 ::